 Stephanie left from Dulles, Virginia and took an overnight flight to Stockholm, Sweden with a layover in Reykjavik, Iceland.
 She arrived midday on Friday the 13th – spooky!
 To give you an idea of pricing, she flew with Icelandair and paid just under $400 for her one-way flight.

 Stephanie lived it up for a couple of days in Stockholm while I was still en route.
-She explored Gamla Stan, checked out some local markets, and enjoyed meals at the following restaurants:
+She explored Gamla Stan, checked out some local markets, and was introduced to “fika”, i.e. a break where people enjoy coffee and light snacks and relax with others.
+She also enjoyed meals at the following restaurants:

 She also enjoyed drinks at: